dmaevsky/rd-parse/README.md

 To witness the sheer power of this tool, please check out the [ES2015 expression grammar](https://github.com/dmaevsky/rd-parse-jsexpr/blob/master/src/grammar.js):
 Javascript expression grammar, defined in Javascript, and parsed by Javascript !

-### V3 release notes
-- rd-parse is now an ES6 module. package.json is not yet compliant with the recently added Node's ESM support, but will be once it's stable.
-In the meantime use it with `node -r esm` in Node environment
-- Rule constructors are now purely functional independent exports, as is the Parser generator itself: check out the examples
-- No more upfront tokenization.
-The parser is tokenizing the input as it proceeds, using a stack of lexer contexts (used to easily exclude chunks of input such as whitespace or comments)

 Usage:
 ```javascript
     import Parser from 'rd-parse';